andreasKroepelin/polylux/book/src/dynamic/internals.md

 It appears reasonable that occasions are rare where one needs more than ten subslides for one slide.
 Therefore, ten is the default value for how often we try to create a new subslide.
-This should not produce noticable lag.
+This should not produce noticeable lag.
 (If it does for you, consider
 [creating an issue](https://github.com/andreasKroepelin/polylux/issues)
 so we can discuss this.)